Srihaas007/file-manager-pro/README.md

    - **Populate `config.json`:**

      Ensure that the `config.json` file is populated with the necessary configurations.
-If it's empty, refer to the [Configuration](#configuration) section below.
+If it's empty, refer to the [⚙️ Configuration](#⚙️-configuration) section below.

    - **Generate Encryption Key:**